zachmccabe/beijing/docs/how_the_book_got_made.md

 **If you can't get there, you probably can't photograph it.**

-Offline maps weren't part of the plan, at first. _If most readers will be reading the Field Guide on their phone, won't they just reach for their favorite maps app?_
+Offline maps weren't part of the plan, at first. _If most readers will be reading the field guide on their phone, won't they just reach for their favorite maps app?_

 As research progressed I realized that I'd need to include custom maps for 3 reasons.
 Feedback from early readers convinced me that: